Frequently Asked Questions

 Conditional approval: This means the borrowers meet Dodd Frank Ability to Repay criteria, but we are requiring them to provide certain information before issuing Dodd Frank ATR Certification.
 Once these conditions have been met, we issue an approval with no conditions (shown above) and follow the disclosure process to closing.
 When we approve a loan on condition, we send these conditions to the lender (and borrower if provided their e-mail) and ask that lenders review the conditions and help borrowers gather what’s necessary.

-Suspension: When a borrower can not meet the Dodd-Frank requirements for certifying ability to repay, we have to issue a SUSPENSE notice to the lender.
+When a borrower can not meet the Dodd Frank requirements for certifying ability to repay, we have to issue a SUSPENSE notice to the lender.
 This effectively halts the deal and we notify the lender of the status and possible options to restructure the deal.
 For instance, we may suggest that the borrower bring a well-qualified co-borrower to the deal, as the added income might be necessary to qualify.
 We might recommend that the borrower pay off some outstanding debt or that the lender change the deal’s terms in order to help the borrower qualify.
-However, after we help explore these possibilities, if none of them can alleviate the problem, we have no choice but to indicate that the borrowers do not meet Dodd-Frank ATR requirements.
+However, after we help explore these possibilities, if none of them can alleviate the problem, we have no choice but to indicate that the borrowers do not meet Dodd Frank ATR requirements.

 Per the instructions on our submission sheet, we invoice the lender/investor $119.00 upfront to pay for processing and data entry.
-Then, we invoice $440.00 once we determine that the borrower meets Dodd-Frank requirements for Ability to Repay.
-We recommend that the lender collect enough earnest money upfront to cover our invoice if the borrower backs out of the deal.
+Then, we invoice $440.00 once we determine that the borrower meets Dodd Frank requirements for Ability to Repay.
+We recommend that the lender collect enough earnest money up front to cover our invoices if the borrower backs out of the deal.
 CTU is paid based on ATR certification vs. a successful closing.
 Additionally, you can add Loan Origination points and fees to cover the cost of our services. (ex.
 You can charge 3% of the loan amount on a 100K loan)

 At the time of the submission, it is best if the lender can supply all the following information about the deal.